siriwarwick/book/errata.md

-I'll be grateful for any errata reported.
+I'll be grateful for any errors you spotted in the book.
+Please get in touch via email or using Discussion forum.
 Your name will be credited (unless you tell me a prefered pseudonym).

 ## Significant errors